sambyers/mm-remote-theme-test/_pages/home.md

     # image_caption: "The Power of a Positive Team"
     alt: "The Power of a Positive Team"
     title: "The Power of a Positive Team"
-    excerpt: "A little generic to begin with but it built steam from chapter 2 to the end."
+    excerpt: "A little generic to begin with but it built up to full steam from chapter 2 to the end."
     url: https://www.goodreads.com/en/book/show/39014975
     btn_label: "Goodreads"
     btn_class: "btn--primary"
   - image_path: https://i.gr-assets.com/images/S/compressed.photo.goodreads.com/books/1567555830l/41436213._SY475_.jpg
     # image_caption: "Sandworm"
-    alt: "The Power of a Positive Team"
+    alt: "Sandworm"
-    title: "The Power of a Positive Team"
+    title: "Sandworm"
     excerpt: "Compelling and frightening.
 If you work in tech, read this book."
     url: https://www.goodreads.com/book/show/41436213-sandworm
     btn_label: "Goodreads"